NBKRedSpy/QM_MouseMoveTransfer/README.md

 Holding control while moving the mouse over items will cause those items to be moved.
 This allows the user to quickly move items without having to click each individual item.

+Can also move an item to the recycler tab by holding down R instead.
+Keys can be configure.

 # Configuration

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\MouseMoveTransfer\config.json`.